dmbelo/udacity.carnd.vehicle-detection-and-tracking/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+I implemented a heatmap approach to filtering the sliding window search vehicle detections.
+This was done be incrementing by 1 any pixel that was in a window in which a vehicle was predicted by the classifier.
+This results in the heatmaps as observed in the 6 test images above.
+By thresholding this heatmap, we can effectively filter out a large portion of the false positives by requiring that a vehicle detection has more than a certain amount of heat.

+Once thresholded, bounding rectangular boxes which circumscribe these pockets of heat can be calculated using the `scipy.ndimage.measurements.label` function.

+The heatmaps and thresholding are implemented in the `utils.py` file and used in the `detect_vehicles.py` file.
+Heatmaps are calculated by the `slide_and_search` function, heat is added and thresholding is done in the `add_heat` and `apply_threshold` functions, respectively.
+Labeling is handled in the `detect_vehicles.py` file entirely, specifically in the `pipeline` function.

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?